-The Equity Fellowships are an initiative of the DVC(R) and the Equity and Diversity Strategy Centre designed to promote equity and diversity at the University of Sydney.
+The Equity Fellowships are an initiative of the DVC(R) and the Equity and Diversity Strategy designed to promote equity and diversity at the University of Sydney.

 The Equity Fellowships scheme offers three types of fellowships:

 The Brown Fellowships seek to assist university researchers whose careers have been interrupted by the undertaking of sustained primary caring duties.
 These fellowships are open to carers irrespective of gender.
 The Brown is named after Mary Elizabeth Brown, one of the University's first female graduates.

 The Laffan Fellowships seek to assist university researchers who have a significant disability, or have experienced a significant disability.
 The Laffan is named after prominent disability activist, and alumnus, Matt Laffan.

 The Thompson Fellowships recognise that women are significantly under-represented at senior academic levels and aim to specifically offer women, presently at Levels C and D, opportunities to develop and strengthen their research, preparing them to apply for, and assume, roles at Levels D and E in the near future.
 The Thompson is named after Isola Florence Thompson, one of the University's first female graduates.